All Episodes

 Trump is the only one that has stood up and really said that.

-It's more it's more of a uh like say it's more of a it hurts the black community more than a lot of people because the jobs are low-paying jobs, they're not jobs with degrees and everything.
+It's more of a, like I say, it's more of a it hurts the black community more than a lot of people because the jobs are low-paying jobs.

 He's actually doing it more than any Republican I can think of.

-Or a Democrat and talking about the most important issues, which John was just saying.
+You're a Democrat and talking about the most important issues, which John was just saying, you are so absolutely right.

-I mean, I don't say this is A joke, but just the amount of labor to build that wall to rebuild bridges and tunnels and la guardia.
+I mean, I don't say this is a joke, but just the amount of labor to build that wall, to rebuild bridges and tunnels and LaGuardia, that's the kind of work that is desperately needed to be done.

 So you think that if Trump loses, the country's done.

-America as we know it has failed.
+America, as we know it, has failed.

-It's uh it it's the fall of the Roman Empire.
+It's the fall of the Roman Empire.

-We have thirty seconds.
+We have 30 seconds.

-It's the end of the last Christian country on earth.
+The whole world is the end of the last Christian country on earth.

 It means we will be like Brazil or like California is now.